NCFast: Should We Go Back to Atari???

 2. People are not getting Medicaid eligibility applications timely processed.

 3. We, as taxpayers, paid for this computer system and expect it to run reasonably well.

 My Atari, at least, met expectations!

-Posted on May 7, 2014, in DHHS, Division of Medical Assistance, Health Care Providers and Services, Media, Medicaid, Medicaid Eligibility, Medicaid Recipients, Medicaid Services, NC, NCFast, North Carolina, Number of Medicaid Enrollees, Sandy Terrell, Tax Dollars, Taxes, Taxpayers and tagged DHHS, Division of Medical Assistance, DMA, Food Stamps, Health care provider, Medicaid, Medicaid Applications, Medicaid Backlog, Medicaid Eligibility, NCFast, North Carolina, Sandy Terrell.
+Posted on May 7, 2014, in Division of Medical Assistance, Health Care Providers and Services, Media, Medicaid, Medicaid Eligibility, Medicaid Recipients, Medicaid Services, NC, NC DHHS, NCFast, North Carolina, Number of Medicaid Enrollees, Tax Dollars, Taxes, Taxpayers and tagged Division of Medical Assistance, DMA, Food Stamps, Health care provider, Medicaid, Medicaid Applications, Medicaid Backlog, Medicaid Eligibility, NC DHHS, NCFast, North Carolina, Sandy Terrell.
 Bookmark the permalink.
 5 Comments.

 Amen!!
 There is no excuse for this mess.

 Not only aer the problems listed above, but when entering claims in the NC Tracks system that system is failing, also.
 Information entered is not retained upon submitting the claim AND when attemtping to look at claim status the line item choosen is not what comes up.
 I have been told “This is a high priority item , and has a Development Date of 5/9/14